krahets/hello-algo/en/docs/chapter_searching/searching_algorithm_revisited.md

 <p align="center"> Figure 10-11 &nbsp; Multiple search strategies </p>

-The operational efficiency and characteristics of the above methods are as follows:
+The efficiency and characteristics of these methods are summarized in Table 10-1.

 <p align="center"> Table 10-1 &nbsp; Comparison of search algorithm efficiency </p>